 Driving Reinsmanship is to be judged on the ability and skill of driver.
-To be shown both ways of the ring at a walk, slow trot, working trot and strong trot.
-Drivers shall be required to rein back.
-A pattern may be called by the judge.
+A pattern will be used.
 To be judged 75% on handling of reins and whip, control, posture and overall impression of driver; 25% on the condition of harness and vehicle and neatness of attire.
 Drivers should follow their breed rules regarding the use of side or overchecks.